telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/search-in-report-contents.md

 ---
-title: Searching report contents
+title: Search
-page_title: How to search in report contents
+page_title: Searching in report contents of the Windows Forms Report Viewer
 description: "Learn how to use the Windows Forms Report Viewer control to search in report contents.
 Understand how to control the default seach behavior."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/search-in-report-contents
 tags: search, in, report, contents